Improved Lower Bounds on Mutual Information Accounting for Nonlinear Signal-Noise Interaction: Lower bounds on mutual information

-where $q(\vecy)\triangleq \int_{\alpX} p(\vecx)q(\vecy|\vecx)\mathrm{d}\vecx$ is the output distribution obtained by connecting the original source $p(\vecx)$ to the AFC.
-It has been shown that the lower bound, $I_q(\vecX;\vecY)$ of (\ref{eqnIqyxleqIxy}), can be achieved by using an optimal detector, i.e., {a maximum a posteriori detector}, designed for the AFC and used as a receiver for the original forward channel \cite{Fischer1978,Ganti2000}, i.e., the decisions $\hat{\vecx}$ are taken as

-{By achievability, we mean that if the data rate is lower than the rate calculated using {(\ref{eqnIqyxleqIxy})}, there exist coding schemes that that can make the error probability arbitrarily low. } {Since the data generated by the original forward channel is processed by a receiver that is optimized for a different AFC, this approach is known as mismatched decoding.}
+where $q(\vecy)\triangleq \int_{\alpX} p(\vecx)q(\vecy|\vecx)\mathrm{d}\vecx$ is the output distribution obtained by connecting the original source $p(\vecx)$ to the auxiliary forward channel. {This lower bound, $I_q(\vecX;\vecY)$ of (\ref{eqnIqyxleqIxy}), can be achieved by using a maximum a posteriori detector designed for the auxiliary forward channel and used as a receiver for the original forward channel \cite{Fischer1978,Ganti2000}. {Since the data generated by the original forward channel is processed by a receiver that is optimized for a different auxiliary forward channel, this approach is known as mismatched decoding.}}